Vecchia approximated Bayesian heteroskedastic Gaussian processes: Introduction

 Example NOAA-GLM simulated temperatures ($y$-axes) are provided in Figure~\ref{fig:lakes_intro}; more detail is provided in Section \ref{sec:glm}.
-For now, simply notice the non-linear relationship, varying noise level over inputs, and large number of outputs corresponding to temperature forecasts at just three days (there are 2730 gray circles). \citet{holthuijzen2024synthesizing} provide us with three years worth simulations for ten depths.
+For now, simply notice the non-linear relationship, varying noise level over inputs, and large number of outputs corresponding to temperature forecasts at {three days of the year (DOY) over thirty forecasting horizon days}.
+Across the three panels there are 2730 gray circles. \citet{holthuijzen2024synthesizing} provide us with three years worth simulations for ten depths, {i.e., $< 10{,}000\times$ more gray circles.}

 It can be advantageous to abstract a corpus of simulations, like those in Figure~\ref{fig:lakes_intro}, with a statistical model relating inputs to outputs.
 Such abstractions are known as {\em surrogates} or {\em emulators} in the computer modeling literature \citep{santner2018design,gramacy2020surrogates}.
 One reason to fit a surrogate is to economize on expensive simulations, keeping experiment sizes down, or to cope with limited access to simulation resources.
 A good surrogate can furnish predictions with appropriate uncertainty quantification (UQ) in lieu of additional simulations, tell you where to put new runs in order to accomplish some design goal like identifying safe/efficient operating conditions \citep[e.g.,][]{booth2025contour}, or help calibrate simulations to field data \citep[e.g.,][]{kennedy2001bayesian}.